My 20 years of Lisbon in 20 fond memories

-Lisbon and I have had a rocky relationship over the last 20 years so I thought it was appropriate to pay tribute to it with 20 memories.
+Lisbon and I have had a rocky relationship over the last 20 years, so I thought it was appropriate to pay tribute to it with 20 memories.

 As I was writing the list, I had vivid flashbacks of those moments, although I couldn’t pinpoint the exact date, not even the month when it happened.
 I guess it doesn’t matter.

-Although I don’t actually live in Lisbon now (real estate speculation has led me to a more affordable location, less than 20 minutes away from the capital city), the adoration for the city is deep.
+Although I don’t actually live in Lisbon now (real estate speculation has led me to a more affordable location, less than 20 minutes away from the capital city), the affection for the city is deep.

-One day my roommate’s dad asked her to do some errands on his behalf and gave her the instructions on how to get there.
+One day my roommate’s dad asked her to do some errands and gave her the instructions on how to get there.
 There was only one thing wrong with those directions (brace yourselves!) – we needed to get there by bus (gasp!).

 We found the bus stop at Avenida da República (which was 10 minutes from our place), so extra experience points for us, but this is not even the embarrassing part of this story.

-Note: years later, after graduating, my roommate worked with the company who developed those useful boards that tell you how long it is before the next bus.
+Note: years later, after graduating, my roommate worked with the company that developed those useful boards that tell you how long it is before the next bus.
 It’s just a coincidence.
 I don’t think this episode had anything to do with it.

-I traveled to the Azores three times a year – for Christmas, for spring break, and for summer vacation.
+I traveled to the Azores three times a year for Christmas, spring break, and summer vacation.
 This meant that every time I returned, I brought all the goodies I could pack and would make me feel less homesick.

 Since my flight never landed in Lisbon before midnight and I hardly made it home before 1 a.m., none of my housemates would be available to help me drag what felt like half of my life in a bag up the stairs.